 Jackie Robinson was an exceptional athlete and a civil rights leader.
 On April 15, 1947, he broke the color barrier in Major League Baseball when he trotted out to first base for the Brooklyn Dodgers.
-Major League Baseball celebrates the 72nd anniversary of that groundbreaking day in 2019.
+Major League Baseball celebrates that groundbreaking day every April 15.

 Robinson died in 1972 at the age of 53, but his legacy has lived on for decades.
 Every MLB team has retired his No. 42 jersey, and on the anniversary of his first appearance for the Dodgers, every MLB player wears the number for “Jackie Robinson Day.”